ZhirenXu/university_library/README.md

 # university_library
-### This repo contain all latest version ofcoding project from osu university library.
+### This repo contain all latest version of coding project from osu university library.

 ### Each project's repo addresses are listed below: